Peng-Protocol/CoinClash/Type-A/Tests/HowToSettle.md

 5. Ensure the default account has **at least 5 ETH** (used for liquidity & tester funding).

 ### Deployment & Initialization Order
-6. Deploy the core system contracts (any order):
+6. If not already deployed, deploy the core system contracts (any order):
    - `CCListingTemplate`
    - `CCOrderRouter`
    - `CCSettlementRouter`